jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         and unlike it, it cannot be removed by the toothbrush.
 Only a professional cleaning can eliminate it.</p>\n"
     - question: Is it normal for the gums to bleed when I brushing my teeth?
-      answer: "<p>At all.
+      answer: "<p>At all!
 Although such a phenomenon could be due to a systemic condition, the usual cause is due to the chronic accumulation of dental plaque that generates a reversible inflammatory pathological entity known as gingivitis, but that aggravated, leads to the formation of tartar, pathological sacs, resorption